ionic-team/ionic-docs/docs/api/item.md

 The highlight color changes based on the item state, but all of the states use Ionic colors by default.
 When focused, the input highlight will use the `primary` color.
 If the input is valid it will use the `success` color, and invalid inputs will use the `danger` color.
 See the [CSS Custom Properties](#css-custom-properties) section below for the highlight color variables.

-### Counter Formatter

-When using `counter`, the default behavior is to format the value that gets displayed as `itemLength / maxLength`.
-This behavior can be customized by passing in a formatter function to the `counterFormatter` property.
-See the [Usage](#usage) section for an example.

 ## Helper & Error Text

 Helper & error text can be used inside of an item with an input by slotting a note in the `"helper"` and `"error"` slots.
 The error slot will not be displayed unless the `ion-invalid` class is added to the `ion-item`.
 In Angular, this is done automatically through form validation.
 In JavaScript, React and Vue, the class needs to be manually added based on your own validation.